 The Hartford: A.M.
 Best: “A” ; Fitch: A+; Moody’s: A2; Standard & Poor’s: A. The Hartford offers insurance and financial products to both businesses and individuals including: Auto Insurance (for individuals and special coverage for retirees through AARP), Business Owners Policy, Workers Compensation, Group Life Disability, Commercial Auto, Commercial Flood, Commercial Property, Data Breach Protection, Fleet Insurance, General Liability, Global Insurance, Surety & Fidelity Bonds, Marine Insurance, Homeowners Insurance, College Savings Plans, Employee Benefits, Employee Retirement Plans, Life Insurance Mutual Funds, Safe Haven Program, Business Owners Policy, Workers Compensation, Group Life Disability, Commercial Auto, Commercial Flood, Commercial Property, Data Breach Protection, Fleet Insurance, General Liability, Global Insurance, Surety & Fidelity Bonds and Marine Insurance.

-Farm Bureau: All Farm Bureau companies receive and A (Excellent) rating from A.M.
+Farm Bureau: All Farm Bureau companies receive an A (Excellent) rating from A.M.
 Best.
-Farm Bureau offers auto, property and life insurance in additional to investment and financial services.
-Property and casualty insurance products are available in AZ, IA, KS, MN, NE, NM, SD and UT.
-Life insurance and annuity products are available in AZ, IA, ID, KS, MN, MT, ND, NE, NM, OK, SD, UT, WI and WY.
+Farm Bureau offers auto, property and life insurance in addition to investment and financial services.
+Property and casualty insurance products are available in AZ, IA, KS, MN, NE, NM, SD, and UT.
+Life insurance and annuity products are available in AZ, IA, ID, KS, MN, MT, ND, NE, NM, OK, SD, UT, WI, and WY.

 The Hanover: A.M.
 Best: “A” Excellent; S&P: “A-“; Moody’s: A3.
 The Hanover offers commercial, specialty and personal insurance products including: General Liability, Business Owner’s Policy, Property, Commercial Auto, Umbrella, Workers’ Compensation, Marine, Professional Liability, Management Liability, Surety, Commercial Umbrella and Excess, Industrial Property Risk, Healthcare, Auto, Homeowners, Watercraft, Valuable Personal Items, Umbrella, Identify Theft Insurance and Dwelling/fire Insurance.